AMVARA-CONSULTING/dashboard_bap/Documentation/Documentation.md

 ![Graphs](img/4-Graphs.png)

 ## 3.3 Text<a name="Text"></a>
 Changing the text is pretty easy.
 If you want to hardcode text, go to its respective .html file and change it from there.
-However, if you want to insert translated text, you can go to point 3 to see how to do so.
+However, if you want to insert translated text, you can go to point [4.2 Translate text](#TranslateText) to see how to do so.

 ## 3.4 Logo<a name="Logo"></a>
 You can change the wepbage logo in the "./src/app/components/header/header.component.scss" file.
 You should keep in mind that the original logo is divided in 3 parts(outer, middle and inner).
 If you don't want to follow this structure, just put display:hidden in the property you want to hide.
 If you want to keep the rotating animation, you will also need to adapt the height and width properties to your image scale.